wwbp/lbmha_2019-2020/README.md

-# Language Based Mental Health Assessments for 2020 by County x Week
+# Language Based Mental Health Assessments for 2019 and 2020 by County x Week
-v1.0
+v1.0 data

 See the code used that analyzes the data in this repository at [wwbp/robust_spatiotemp](https://github.com/wwbp/robust_spatiotemp)

 ## `/data`
 Contains the generated 2020 mental health scores generated in _Robust language-based mental health assessments in time and space through social media_.
 These scores control for 2019 findings.
-- `lbmha_yw_cnty.csv`: scores for 2019 and 2020 measured directly from the Twitter data (does not include the 2019 adjustment)
+- `lbmha_yw_cnty.csv`: depression and anxiety scores for 2020 measured from Twitter data.
+This data controls for the 2019 data, so 2019 is not included in this file.
   - `id` unique row identifier [0, 1, 2, ...]
   - `yearweek_cnty` concatenation of the year, week number (ISO format), and county (fips code)
 feat: either DEP_SCORE (depression) or ANX_SCORE (anxiety), derived from an adapted lexicon [2019_01:36091, 2020_52:22069]